-How to mute, block, and report spam on iMessage for iPhone and iPad
+How to handle abuse on iMessage for iPhone and iPad

 - Swipe left on the conversation you'd like to unmute.

+That half-moon icon next to the conversation name should now be gone when you look at the list of message threads in Messages.

-How to block someone via the Messages on the iPhone or iPad
+How to block a contact via the Messages on the iPhone or iPad

+There are a few ways to block a contact on your Apple gear, including using Messages.

 - Launch the Messages app from the Home screen of your iPhone or iPad.